This post contains affiliate links. Please see our disclosure policy.

 - Season the Potatoes.
 Combine the spices in a small bowl, then sprinkle them over the sweet potatoes.
 Toss the potatoes until evenly covered with the spice mixture.

 - Roast Potatoes.
 Evenly spread the potatoes onto the baking sheet.
-Roast for 40 minutes, stirring the potatoes halfway through or until tender.
+Roast for 40 minutes––stirring the potatoes halfway––or until tender and crispy on the edges.

 - Enjoy!
 Remove the potatoes from the oven.
 Let them cool at room temperature for a few minutes before serving.
 Season with additional salt and pepper to taste, and enjoy hot!

 - Cut the potatoes uniformly.
 Ensure even roasting with similarly-sized potato cubes.
 They don’t need to be identical, but they should be around the same size.
-I recommend .5 inch cubes.
+I recommend 1/2-inch to 3/4-inch cubes.
+Or slice them into sweet potato wedges.

 - Space out the sweet potatoes.
 Use a large, rimmed roasting pan and spread them out so they do not overlap and leave room for the potato steam to evaporate.
 Otherwise, the potatoes can get soggy and mushy instead of crisp.